JulianSobott/networking/docs/external/Getting_started.rst

 Take a look at the :any:`Functions` page to see alternative ways of overwriting these classes.

 Now we need to overwrite the classes that are responsible for communication.
 You do not need to know how the communication classes \
 work.
-It is only important, that you don't forget to overwrite them.
-And don't change the attributes.
+It is only important, that you don't forget to overwrite them and don't change the attributes.

 *interface.py*